fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 categories: [functional programming, lambda calculus]
 ---

 Imagine we're using a programming language that doesn't give us any way of defining data structures.
-No arrays, no structs, no classes.
+No arrays, no tuples, no structs, no classes.
 Nothing.
 All we can do is define and call functions.

-We need to work with a collection of items.
+Now imagine we need to work with a collection of items.
 Are we screwed?

 <!-- more -->